Shivam-kumar-3198/Javascript/42.)objecct oriented p/notes.md

 JavaScript doesn't have classes in the strictest sense.
 It has a class syntax that mimics class-based inheritance for better readability.

+#OOP that means object oriented programming

+what is object
+--->Collection of properties and methods
+--->toLowerCase

+why object oriented programming ?
+--->To avoid code meshup

+parts of oop
+--->Object literal

+-constructor function
+-prototypes
+-Classes
+-Instances (new,this)

+#4 Pillars of OOPS
+abstarction
+enscapsulation
+Inheritance
+Polymorphism